 Outdoor fall decor doesn't have to be all about scary Jack O'Lanterns and spooky scenes.
 A pretty pumpkin planter like this will introduce a decorative touch to your yard, and you can even keep it as part of your fall front porch ideas long after the trick or treaters have left.

 - Pumpkin carving knife or kit, available from Amazon (opens in new tab)

 - Multi purpose compost, try Amazon (opens in new tab)

 - Choice of plants (try Solanum, orange heather, trailing ivy)

 - Watering can

 Make the round opening on the top of the pumpkin as wide as you can – this will help you to fit in as many plants as possible.
-Cut a hole in the bottom for drainage as water logging will be no good for the plants or the pumpkin.
+Cut a couple of small holes in the bottom for drainage too as waterlogging will be no good for the plants or the pumpkin.

 By Holly Crossley • Published

 Can you grow paperwhites in a jar for Christmas?
 Here's what the experts say

 How To Discover how to grow paperwhites in a jar and you can fill your house with these heavenly scented blooms for weeks